xyxj1024/xyxj1024.github.io/_posts/2023-01-01-concurrent-stacks.md

 3. After the lock is successfully acquired, the `statements` are executed.
 4. When control leaves the `statements`, the lock is released[^4].

+Many concurrent data structure algorithms that have been developed use locks in order to enforce the correct semantics of the operations to be performed.
+However, locking risks blocking.
 Concurrent algorithms based on CAS are called *lock-free*, because threads do not ever have to wait for a lock.
 Either the CAS operation succeeds or it doesn't, but in either case, it completes in a predictable amount of time.
-If the CAS fails, the caller can retry the CAS operation or take another action as it sees fit.
+If the CAS fails, the caller can retry the CAS operation or take another action as it sees fit[^5].

 ### Shared-Memory Computation

+*Instructions* are the lowest level of operations.
+An instruction accesses a single unit of memory called a *primitive element*.
+A primitive element is either a basic data type such as an integer, float, pointer, or lock.
+A data structure is composed of *cells*.
+Cells are the unit of locking.
+An *execution* is a sequence of instructions and the return values of those instructions.
+A *proper execution* of a concurrent program, $$P$$, is an execution, $$E$$, where:
+- The first instruction is the first statement of the program.
+- The last instruction is an exit from the program.
+- Instruction $$k + 1$$ in $$E$$ is the one that the program would emit based on the return values of the first $$k$$ instructions.

 **Definition 2.** (Compositionality) A correctness property $$\mathcal{P}$$ is *compositional* if, whenever each object in the system satisfies $$\mathcal{P}$$, the system as a whole satisfies $$\mathcal{P}$$.

 **Definition 3.** (Sequential Consistency) Method calls should appear to happen in a one-at-a-time, sequential order (in which method calls do not overlap).
 Method calls should appear to take effect in program order (the order in which a single thread issues method calls).
-Sequential consistency is a *nonblocking* correctness condition such that for any pending method call in a sequentially consistent concurrent execution, there is some sequentially consistent response, that is, a response to the invocation that could be given immediately without violating sequential consistency[^5].
+Sequential consistency is a *nonblocking* correctness condition such that for any pending method call in a sequentially consistent concurrent execution, there is some sequentially consistent response, that is, a response to the invocation that could be given immediately without violating sequential consistency[^6].
 Sequential consistency is not compositional; that is, the result of composing sequentially consistent components is not itself necessarily sequentially consistent.

 **Definition 4.** (Linearizability) Each method call should appear to take effect instantaneously at some moment between its invocation and response.
 Every linearizable execution is sequentially consistent, but not vice versa.
 Linearizability is compositional.